 Memory Foam Mattress

-Often considered a premium material, memory foam does a great job distributing your body’s weight, which helps take tension off your joints.
-Also, you won’t disturb your partner throughout the night if you’re a restless sleeper.
+Often considered a premium material, memory foam distributes your body’s weight well, helping relieve tension in your joints.
+If you’re a restless sleeper, you won’t disturb your partner throughout the night.

 All-Foam Mattress